You are here

 Affiliates – Affiliation with another business concern is based on the power to control, whether exercised or not.
 Factors such as common ownership, common management, and identity of interest (often found in members of the same family), among others, are indicators of affiliation.
 Power to control exists when a party or parties have 50 percent or more ownership.
 It may also exist with considerably less than 50 percent ownership by contractual arrangement or when one or more parties own a large share compared to other parties.
 Affiliated business concerns need not be in the same line of business.
 The calculation of a concern's size includes the employees or receipts of all affiliates.
-SBA has provided further explanation in its "Affiliation Discussion," with examples.
+SBA has provided further explanation, with examples, in its "Affiliation Discussion."

 Business Concern – A business concern eligible for assistance as a small business is a business entity organized for profit, which has a place of business located in the United States, and which operates primarily within the United States or makes a significant contribution to the U.S. economy through payment of taxes or use of American products, materials, or labor.
 A business concern can also be a small agricultural cooperative.

 Dominance – To qualify as a small business concern, the firm may not be dominant in its field of operation.
 That is, it cannot exercise a controlling or major influence on an industry.
 As part of its review of a size standard, SBA investigates whether a concern at or below a particular standard would dominate the industry on a national basis.
 Thus, a concern at or below the size standard is presumed not to be dominant in its field of operation.